-Now’s an excellent time to go through some of your clothes to see if there are a few items you want to get rid off.
+Now is an excellent time to go through some of your clothes to see if there are a few items you want to get rid off.
 My personal rule is that if you haven’t worn it in a year and it’s still in good condition, donate it.
 If you no longer fit in it, donate it.
-You don’t need to keep old clothes lying around taking up space and enticing bugs and other critters to set up shop.
-Fortunately, it’s very easy to value your clothing donations.
+You don’t need to keep old clothes lying around taking up space.

 Stocks & Bonds

-Donating appreciated stock is one of the best ways you can cut your tax bill and help out a charity is a big way.
-When you donate stock, you get the deduct it’s appreciated value regardless of what you’ve paid for it.
+Donating appreciated stock is one of the best ways you can cut your tax bill and help out a charity in a big way.
+When you donate stock, you get to deduct the fair market value of the stock at the date of donation.
 If you purchased $100 in stock and it appreciated to $500 when you donated it, you get to deduct $500 from your taxes.
 Not only that, you don’t pay capital gains taxes on the appreciation.
 If, however, the stock has lost value, it’s better to sell the stock first and then donate the cash proceeds.
 You are able to deduct capital losses against capital gains, so deducting the loss is better for tax purposes.

 For everything else, just get a receipt of the fair market value of the item you donate and make sure it passes your own personal sniff test with regards to the deduction.
 In the end, the charity will let you know if they are interested in your donation so you can use that as a guide.
 Anything from old appliances to home tools is fair game, donate whatever you no longer need but can still be used by someone else.